khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Interaction

 Users should be able to expand and collapse the body by clicking or tapping a single area containing the accordion header and icon.
-Changes to the accordion state are considered [macro animations](/product-foundations/motion/#macro-animations) and should follow the guidelines for this kind of animation.
+Changing the accordion state will trigger an [animation](/product-foundations/animation-fundamentals).

 #### Multiple accordions